gbblack/mansus/07 Bookmarks/Reading Log.md

 List of Programming Books: https://www.programmingbooks.dev/
 ## Currently Reading
-- [[Fundamentals of Software Architecture]] by Mark Richards & Neal Ford.
 - [[Unit Testing]] by Vladimir Khorikov.
 - [[Every Layout]] by Heydon Pickering & Andy Bell.
 - **The Song of Achilles** by Madeline Miller.